 If you see any of these signs of bed bugs, it is important that you not bring items into your home.

 As with any pest, prevention is the best approach to bed bugs.
 However, if you end up with an infestation, bed bugs provide some unique challenges for eradication.
 They can live for a surprisingly long time without food, and for another, they are resistant to many store-bought pesticides.
 Bed bugs also multiply quickly, and it can be difficult to eradicate them in all stages of life.
 Many homeowners have a temporary feeling of success against bed bug infestations only to find a week or two down the road that a new generation has taken the place of the old.

 While DIY bed bug removal can be nearly impossible, there is a solution.
-Parkway Pest Services specializes in bed bug treatment and monitoring.
+Parkway Pest Services specializes in bed bug treatment and monitoring for Long Island and throughout New York.
 Not only do we offer free online quotes, but we can provide you with same-day service.
-Don’t sleep another night with the risk of bed bugs biting; instead, call Parkway Pest Services.
+Don’t sleep another night with the risk of bed bug bites; instead, call Parkway Pest Services.